What is nuclear medicine?

 Are there any potential side effects?

 The risk of side effects is very small.
 The amount of tracer used depends on the child's weight.
-This helps ensure the best test without a high level of radiation exposure.
+This helps ensure the best test with the lowest possible radiation exposure.

 How should my child prepare?